-An access audit will examine a venue’s current access provision, helping the venue to make plans for any necessary improvements
+An access audit will examine a venue’s current access provision and create a plan to support the venue to make their space and programmes more accessible for people with disabilities.

 The audit may look at: